techwriter-pl/techwriter-pl.github.io/blog/soap-just-wants-to-have-fun/index.md

 ---
-title: "Soap!
-Just Wants to Have Fun"
+title: 'Soap!
+Just Wants to Have Fun'
 authors: mojk
-date: "2014-12-09"
+date: '2014-12-09'
 tags:
-  - "news"
+  - 'news'
-  - "z-kraju"
+  - 'z-kraju'
-  - "konferencje"
+  - 'konferencje'
-  - "spolecznosc"
+  - 'spolecznosc'
-coverImage: "soap.jpg"
+coverImage: 'soap.jpg'
 ---

 To make the soap! story complete, we're giving you translation of our general